-On behalf of the Board of Directors, I hereby present the financial statements of Beacon Energy plc ("Beacon" or the "Company") for the 8-month period ended 31 December 2022.
+I am pleased to present the following statement in support of the annual results of Beacon Energy plc (the "Company") for the year ended 31 December 2023.

-During the period under review, the Board has worked tirelessly to stabilise the Company's financial position, refocus the strategy for the Company and, in line with that refocused strategy, pursue the acquisition of value enhancing opportunities to create a self-funding upstream oil & gas company.
+During the year and subsequent period, the Board has worked tirelessly to deliver the Company's strategy which is to pursue the acquisition of value enhancing opportunities to develop and grow a self-funding upstream oil & gas company.